-There are of course a number of reasons accidents occur whilst travelling round a bend in the road.
+There are of course a number of reasons accidents occur whilst travelling around a bend in the road.
 The most common reasons are:

-- When driver’s travel round a bend and hit into the back of a stationary vehicle that is in a queue of traffic.
-Drivers should anticipate possible problems like this and slow down when approaching a bend just in case there is such a problem that can’t be seen on a blind bend.
+- When drivers travel around a bend and hit into the back of a stationary vehicle that is in a queue of traffic – drivers should anticipate possible problems like this and slow down when approaching a bend just in case there is such a problem that can’t be seen on a blind bend.

-- When drivers pull out of a side road on a bend.
-This is because there often isn’t a clear view of oncoming traffic particularly on blind bends and so unfortunately there is a chance of hitting oncoming traffic, extra caution needs to be taken.
-Oncoming traffic need to take notice of road signs so that they too can be cautious if they know there is a turning on a bend in the road.
+- When drivers pull out of a side road on a bend – this is because there often isn’t a clear view of oncoming traffic particularly on blind bends and so unfortunately there is a chance of hitting oncoming traffic, extra caution needs to be taken.
+Oncoming traffic needs to take notice of road signs so that they too can be cautious if they know there is a turning on a bend in the road.

-- Country roads are often are windy with lots of bends in the road.
-You should always brake before a bend so that if there is an unexpected hazard in the road, you are more likely to stay in control and be travelling at a slower speed allowing you to stop in time safely.
+- Country roads are often are windy with lots of bends in the road – you should always break before a bend so that if there is an unexpected hazard in the road, you are more likely to stay in control and be travelling at a slower speed allowing you to stop in time safely.

-- Sometimes vision of the road can be reduced due to over grown hedges, verges and bushes along the side of the road.
-Care should be taken and speed reduced to give you a safe stopping time should you come across a hazard.
+- Sometimes the view of the road can be reduced due to overgrown hedges, verges and bushes along the side of the road – care should be taken and speed reduced to give you a safe stopping time should you come across a hazard.

-- Always pass wide and slow and give plenty of room to more vulnerable road users such as cyclists, horse riders, joggers and walkers.
+- Always pass wide and slow – give plenty of room to more vulnerable road users such as cyclists, horse riders, joggers and walkers.

 This is one question that we cannot give an exact answer to as each and every country lane car accidents claim is different and the circumstances can vary greatly from accident to accident, also injuries sustained such as whiplash injuries can vary too in the type of injury and its severity.